Christian Bethancourt Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.65 team ERA that ranks fifth across all MLB pitching staffs.
+- The Rangers have a 3.65 team ERA that ranks fifth across all league pitching staffs.

-- Rangers pitchers combine to surrender 58 home runs (0.9 per game), the second-fewest in the league.
+- Rangers pitchers combine to allow 59 home runs (0.9 per game), the second-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.